Fiserv/SnapPay/docs/whats-needed.md

-# What’s needed for calling any SnapPay API.
+# What’s needed for calling any SnapPay API

 The following general instructions apply to every API.